hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - no Internet connection required to complete disposition lookups
       - traffic only btw the connectors and the appliance
       - disposition queries handled by the private cloud
+  - minor differences between the Private and Public cloud instance of AMP
+    - Advanced custom detections: the private cloud only supports Windows, whereas the Public cloud supports Linux, Mac, and other popular operating systems.
+    - ETHOS: This is one of the many detection engines AMP uses to continuously protect you from malware.
+ETHOS catches families of malware through use of "fuzzy hashes" as a way to counter malware evasion aided by "bit-twiddling".
+It is only available in the public cloud.
   - differences btw public and private cloud
     - <span style="color: #bb6600">advanced custom detection</span>: private - Windows only; public - popular OSes
     - <span style="color: #bb6600">ETHOS</span>: only available in the public cloud; generic signature engine